CootCraig/nanoc_blog/blog/content/posts/2015-02-07-my-craftsman-table-saw.md

 Keep cast iron covered with moving blanket.
 Consider an HTC tool saver machine cover tarp.

+### LumberJocks Post

+knotscott -
+I’ve rehabbed a few old Emerson made Cman saws.
+For average surface rust/patina of an older saw I just go at it with mineral spirits or WD40 and 180 grit sandpaper on my ROS, followed by finer grit, Boeshield T-9, then paste wax.
+For heavier rust I use start with some form of priopionic acid (Boeshield, Krud Kutter, etc.).
+Scotchbrite pad works well for a newer saws with minor spots.

 ### Make some sawdust!

 ## Previous notes